syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 The Essential JavaScript Mobile Dialog widget is an overlay positioned within the page and it displays a message such as supplementary content like images or text, and interactive content like forms.
 It contains a title, a content area and buttons for user interaction.

-Custom Design for Html Dialog control.
+Custom Design for HTML Dialog control.

 $(element).ejmDialog()